Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Stay Active and Hydrated: Proper hydration and regular physical activity help maintain muscle tone and general health.

-General Tips for a Smooth Recovery
+General Tips for a Steady Recovery

 - Stay Positive: Recovery is a gradual process.
 A positive outlook can make a big difference in your overall experience.
 Keeping the long term goal in mind can help de-emphasise minor setbacks.